redteaminfra/redteam-infra/external/README.md

 1. Create a git submodule from [redteam-ssh](https://github.com/redteaminfra/redteam-ssh) that contains a valid users.json.
 The git submodule should be owned by you and placed in `host-share/sshkeys`.
 You should have at least one user with an `infra` tag.
 See above instructions for SSH Setup (in /external/README.md) for more detail on how to do this.
 1. If using cobalt strike, plop a tarball into the puppet module in `puppet/modules/cobaltstrike/files/cobaltstrike.tgz`.
 Also, put your licence in `/global/host-share/.cobaltstrike.licence`
 1. Fill out the CIDRs in `puppet/modules/opsec/files/99-opsec` that your organization owns.
 These are to prevent OPSEC mistakes from homebase.
-1. Add auth for AWS SMS to `puppet/modules/monitoring/files/authFile.yaml`
+1. Add auth for AWS SMS to `puppet/modules/monitoring/files/authFile.yaml` if using AWS SMS for alerting
 1. Add OUTBOUND company traffic IPs to `puppet/modules/monitoring/files/C2Compromised.yaml`
 1. Add public keys to `external/sketch/provision.sh` inside the `authorized_keys` blob for users you want to access the redirector instances.